Bricklyn FAQ

 First of all, to clarify Bricklyn is comprised not just of bricks, but also of tiles, plates, and many other LEGO parts (and even some non-LEGO parts — which raises serious consistency issues that will be addressed in a future post).

 But assuming you mean all LEGO parts, the answer is that we do not know for sure.
-The problem lays, we’re afraid to say, in the sloppy record keeping in the early years of Bricklyn’s existence.
+The problem lies, we’re afraid to say, in the sloppy record keeping in the early years of Bricklyn’s existence.
 Quite frankly (and regrettably) there was no proper inventory system in place.

 Shortly after Bricklyn taxpayers learned of this shambolic state of affairs at a town meeting back in 2016, the then Bricklyn Dept. of Public Works Director (who will remain nameless) was fired, and YMK Spiro Brickburger appointed Chulpin B. Spancer to head DPW.
 Soon after, a well-organized inventory and brick ordering system was put in place.📍